What Is Python? A Beginner-Friendly Programming Language

+Python is a high-level, general-purpose, dynamically typed programming language that lets you build almost any kind of project, from scripts to machine learning models, with concise and readable syntax.
 Python is relatively easy to learn and beginner-friendly.
-I like Python because you can program any kind of project with it.
-It is open-source and free for anyone to use.
-Python has well-tested machine learning libraries and a very supportive community.
-I will overview herein a basic syntax of the Python programming language.
-This will be useful for beginners or people who move quickly from another programming language to Python.
+It is open-source and free for anyone to use, ships with well-tested machine learning libraries such as scikit-learn and TensorFlow, and has a very supportive community.
+This post overviews the basic syntax of the Python programming language, which is useful for beginners or people who move quickly from another programming language to Python.

 Python is a general-purpose, object-oriented programming language.
 It was created by Guido Van Rossum initially thought of as a hobby project in 1989 during Xmas vacation.
 Python is relatively easy to learn and beginner-friendly.
 I like Python because you can program any kind of project with it.
 It is open-source and free for anyone to use.
 Python has well-tested machine learning libraries and a very supportive community.
 I will overview herein a basic syntax of the Python programming language.
 This will be useful for beginners or people who move quickly from another programming language to Python.